On the day

 - The module leader/member of the teaching team should attend the assessment venue(s) at least 10 minutes before the assessment starts and for the first 10 minutes of the assessment.

-- A contact telephone number will be provided against every assessment paper to ensure that queries (arising after the first 10 minutes) can be managed.
+- Contact details will be provided against every assessment paper to ensure that queries (arising after the first 10 minutes) can be managed.

 Use of dictionaries during assessments